Learning Adaptive Perturbation-Conditioned Contexts for Robust Transcriptional Response Prediction: Experiments

 \subsection{Experiment Setup}

 We evaluate \textsc{AdaPert} on a single-cell genetic perturbation prediction task.
 The goal is to predict the transcriptional response of cells after a target gene is perturbed.
 All experiments are conducted under the \emph{unseen perturbation} setting, where perturbations in the test set are not observed during training.
-We use two single-cell CRISPR perturbation datasets from Replogle \emph{et al.} \cite{replogle2022mapping} The first dataset, \textbf{K562.Replogle}, consists of single-gene knockouts measured by single-cell RNA sequencing in the K562 cell line.
-The second dataset, \textbf{RPE1.Replogle}, is collected using the same experimental protocol in the RPE1 cell line.
+We evaluate \textsc{AdaPert} on four single-cell CRISPR perturbation datasets from Replogle \emph{et al.} \cite{replogle2022mapping}, spanning the K562, RPE1, HEPG2, and JURKAT cell lines.
+For clarity, the main text reports results on two representative cell lines: \textbf{K562.Replogle} and \textbf{RPE1.Replogle}, each consisting of single-gene knockouts measured by single-cell RNA sequencing.
 Both datasets include control cells and perturbed cells for each target gene, enabling direct evaluation of perturbation-induced transcriptional changes.
+Complete results on all four datasets, together with a cross-cell-line generalization study, are reported in \cref{app:comprehensive}.
 For each dataset, we follow standard preprocessing and data splitting protocols used in prior work.
 Training, validation, and test sets are constructed such that perturbations in the test set are entirely unseen during training.
-More details about dataset are provided in the Appendix.
+More details about the datasets are provided in the Appendix.